 People don’t understand the 12-Step recovery process unless they have participated in a 12-Step program.
 Although they may encourage others to attend, they may feel perplexed or act patronizing.
-Often, therapists don’t realize that the 12-Steps are not merely for an addiction, but are guidelines for nothing less than a total personality transformation.
+Often, therapists don’t realize that the 12-Steps are not merely for an addiction, but are guidelines for nothing less than a total personality and spiritual transformation.

 Bill Wilson, the founder of Alcoholics Anonymous was influenced by Carl Jung, whom he wrote seeking treatment for alcoholism.
 Jung replied that the cure would have to be a spiritual one – equal to the power of spiritus vini, or alcohol.
 He felt that addicts were “misguided ‘seekers for the spirit’… (like) Dionysus, god of renewal through the light from below, from the earth rather than from the heavens.”
 (Whitmont)

 The 12 Steps provide a spiritual remedy.
 They outline a process of surrender of the ego to the unconscious, God, or a higher power.

 The Steps resemble the process of spiritual transformation in Jungian therapy.
 Jung believed that unity and wholeness of the personality, which generates a sense of acceptance and detachment, occurs when both the conscious and unconscious demands are taken into account – when not the ego, but the Self, is at the center of consciousness.
 (Storr, 19) He felt his life was “a story of the self-realization of the unconscious,” and rediscovered, as suggested by the 12 Steps, that God was “a guiding principle of unity.”
 (Storr, 24-25)